 Relatively high energy, but with a liking for the simple pleasure of loafing about on the sofa, the Boston Terrier is a dream to exercise and keep entertained.
 Although lively, they don’t have a need for excessive exercise and will enjoy a daily walk of around 20-40 minutes a day, whether that is around the block or for a good old run in the park.
 Short, energetic sessions suit the Boston Terrier’s personality rather than intensive and prolonged exercise.
 Just be mindful of their issues of regulating their body temperature as well as their short coat and adjust their exercise in hot or cold weather.
 They also love to play so time playing fetch the ball in the backyard is also a good way to add to their exercise quota.

 Boston Terriers have a tendency to be greedy when it comes to their food so the amount they eat needs to be monitored to prevent them becoming overweight.
 These small dogs are also prone to flatulence and so respond well to a grain-free, nutritionally balanced diet.
 The amount your pooch is fed does depend on their age, size and activity levels but as a general guide, Boston Terriers are best suited to 0.5 – 1.5 cups of dry food a day, spread over two meals.
 You may also find your Boston Terrier has a tendency to be a picky eater so work out what dog food suit them and get the best quality you can.
+Take a look at our review of dry dog food.

 As a breed, these little dogs are low maintenance when it comes to grooming care, thanks to their short coat and minimal Boston Terrier shedding.
 To maintain the health and condition of their coat and skin, it is recommended that they are brushed weekly and bathed as needed to keep them fresh.
 However, it is a good idea to gently wash their face daily, paying attention to their ears and eyes and wiping them clean, while looking out for any signs of redness or irritation.
 Brushing their teeth 2-3 times a week will keep on top of their dental hygiene and prevent bad breath and gum disease.
+For a wider selection of choices, check out our dog wipes and dog toothpaste guides.

 There is so much to love about the Boston Terrier temperament – intelligent, lively, affectionate, playful, and even-tempered, even quiet when they need to be.
 Add this all up, and this spunky little dog will make an excellent family pet.
 But there are some traits that may need to be managed to ensure you have a contented dog and a happy pet-owning life.